jhjguxin/code-style-guide/ruby-style-guide.en.md

     end
     ```

-* Never use `if x: ...` - it is removed in Ruby 1.9.
+* Never use `if x: ...` - as of Ruby 1.9 it has been removed.
 Use
   the ternary operator instead.

     ```Ruby